bmargogne/website-builder/_docs/builder/4- further.md

 - IF something doesn't seem to happen when changing a style, it may be because the preprocessor is crashing in such case, go to the console and scroll to check any Error message from the SASS pluging

+### My style is not taken into account ??
+- check that cache is disabled in your browser
+- check that your scss file is imported in the main "app.scss" file

 ### Some of my building steps are not running ??
 if a building sequence seems incomplete :
 - check if the building step is activated in the _config.json